truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateSCALE.md

 SCALE has several trains available for updates.
 However, the web interface only displays trains you can select as an upgrade.
 For more information on other available trains, see [TrueNAS Upgrades](https://www.truenas.com/docs/truenasupgrades/).

 {{< hint danger >}}
-TrueNAS SCALE train is *not* suited for production use.
-Only use SCALE for testing.
+See the [Software Status page](https://www.truenas.com/software-status/) for the latest recommendations for software usage.
 Before using a non-production train, be prepared to experience bugs or problems.
 Testers are encouraged to submit bug reports and debug files at https://jira.ixsystems.com.
 {{< /hint >}}